AlgoMaster Logo

 Sets: Deduplication and Fast Lookup

 Sets are unordered collections of unique elements.
-Their superpower is O(1) membership testing, which matters when you are filtering against a vocabulary of 50,000 tokens.
+Average-case membership checks are constant time, which matters when you filter thousands of tokens or document IDs.

 main.py